jellydn/platformatic-starter/README.md

 ## Deployment

-This template comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
+This template comes with two GitHub Actions that handle automatically deploying your app to production environment.

 Prior to your first deployment, you'll need to do a few things: